wp-plugins/email-subscriber/readme.txt

 == Installation ==

 1. Install as regular WordPress plugin.
-2. Go your Pluings setting via WordPress Dashboard and activate it.
+2. Go your Plugins setting via WordPress Dashboard and activate it.
 3. After successfully activate you will see a menu <strong>ES Campaign</strong>

 <h3>Generate a shortcode first.</h3>

-To display email subsriber popup box on your website you need to generate a shortcode first.
+To display email subscriber popup box on your website you need to generate a shortcode first.

 First click "Create ES Campaign"
 you will see options for shortcode generator. publish the post(Email Subscriber Options) when settings done.